aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xltm-to-xltx/_index.md

 ---
 title: Convert XLTM to XLTX Python via Python
 description: Convert XLTM to XLTX Online for Free.
-Free Online XLTM Converter.
-Convert XLTM to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+Free Online XLTM to XLTX Converter.
+Python XLTM to XLTX.
+XLTM to XLTX via Python.
 keywords: Convert XLTM, XLTM Converter, XLTM to PDF, XLTM to Word, XLTM to PPT, XLTM to Image
 ---